elastic/kibana/docs/development/core/public/kibana-plugin-core-public.savedobjectsimportactionrequiredwarning.message.md

 ## SavedObjectsImportActionRequiredWarning.message property

-The translated message to display to the user
+The translated message to display to the user.

 <b>Signature:</b>